Backhouse

 A highlight was meeting legendary Danish designer Finn Juhl and Englishman Charles France, owner of France & Son, one of Denmark’s largest furniture producers.
 This encounter likely led to the production of France & Son furniture by Backhouse in New Zealand, as strict government restrictions prevented it from being imported.
 Designs from Arne Vodder, Finn Juhl and Grete Jalk feature prominently in the Backhouse catalogues.

-By the mid 1960’s Backhouse had established itself as the premium contemporary furniture maker in New Zealand.
+By the mid 1960’s Backhouse had established itself as one of the premium contemporary furniture makers in New Zealand.
 Furniture from Backhouse was chosen for many of the large corporate boardrooms throughout the country and retailed in the best stores, including high end department stores like Kirkcaldie & Stains in Wellington and Smith & Caughey in Auckland.

 A distinguishing feature of Backhouse furniture is incredibly high level of cabinetry, rivalling many of the international makers.
 Also, the use of teak when most New Zealand makers preferred the more accessible and affordable Sapele Mahogany.
 Occasionally Backhouse even did deluxe custom commissions in Palisander Rosewood.